hadibtf/XDNS/README.md

 2. **Installation Options**:
    - `.exe`: Standalone executable installer
    - `.msi`: Windows Installer package (recommended)
+3. **Administrator Setup**:
+   - After installation, locate the `RunXDNS.bat` file in the installation directory
+   - Create a shortcut to this batch file on your desktop
-3. **Run**: Launch XDNS with administrator privileges
+   - Use this shortcut to launch XDNS with administrator privileges

 ## Usage Guide

+1. **Launch**: Always use the `RunXDNS.bat` file or its shortcut to start the application
-1. **View Current DNS**: Check your active DNS configuration at the top of the application
+2. **View Current DNS**: Check your active DNS configuration at the top of the application
-2. **Select DNS Type**: Choose between "Sanctions" or "Speed" categories
+3. **Select DNS Type**: Choose between "Sanctions" or "Speed" categories
-3. **Apply DNS**: Click "Select" on any DNS server to apply it to your system
+4. **Apply DNS**: Click "Select" on any DNS server to apply it to your system
-4. **Manage DNS**: Use the control buttons to reset, clear cache, or refresh status
+5. **Manage DNS**: Use the control buttons to reset, clear cache, or refresh status
-5. **Monitor Status**: Check operation status in the notification area

 ## Screenshots